-100A.
+100 a. b. c.
 Piano Group.

-Fall quarter.
+Fall, winter, and spring quarters.
 Two hours a week.
-Credit: one quarter hour.
+Credit: one quarter hour each.

 An orientation course in piano technique, leading, through simple selections, toward the mastery of simple accompaniments.
+These courses must be taken serially.